Bassem

 Basim, Basem or Bassem (Arabic: بَاسِم DIN) is a common Arabic name meaning "one who smiles".
 A more accurate proper spelling in English is Basim, as there is no stress (Shadda) on the "s" syllable in the Arabic original.
-The name stem from the Arabic verb basama (Arabic: َبَسَم) meaning "to smile".
+The name stems from the Arabic verb basama (Arabic: َبَسَم) meaning "to smile".

 Notable people with the name include: